 The group and company financial statements relate to the consolidated and separate financial statements.
-The consolidated and separate financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and the Financial Reporting Pronouncements as issued by the Financial Reporting Accountants Council, the Listing Requirements of the JSE and the Companies Act of South Africa.
-The consolidated and separate financial statements were authorised for issue by the board of directors on 29 March 2023.
+The consolidated and separate financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS® Accounting Standards), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and the Financial Reporting Pronouncements as issued by the Financial Reporting Accountants Council, the Listing Requirements of the JSE and the Companies Act of South Africa.
+The consolidated and separate financial statements were authorised for issue by the board of directors on 25 March 2024.